When bankruptcy ends

-Your bankruptcy and the restrictions generally end when you’re ‘discharged’.
+Your bankruptcy and the restrictions generally end when you’re ‘discharged’, which is usually automatic.

 This is usually 12 months after the adjudicator made you bankrupt.
-It can be longer in some circumstances, eg if you don’t co-operate with your trustee.
+It can be longer in some circumstances, for example if you don’t co-operate with your trustee.

 Check your discharge date online using the Individual Insolvency Register.